Efficient approximation of Earth Mover's Distance Based on Nearest Neighbor Search

 \subsection{Memory Usage Evaluation}

-In addition to the accuracy and performance metrics, we also evaluate the memory usage by \alg, the exact EMD solution, and the other SOTA approximate EMD algorithms.
-We conduct experiments on the DOTmark dataset following \cite{chen2022computing}, and vary the image size from 32$\times$32 to 512$\times$512 (i.e., from 1024 to 262144 pixels).
-We employ the psutil library \cite{psutil} to measure the memory usage of CPU-based implementations, and Nvidia-smi for GPU-based implementations.
+In addition to the accuracy and performance metrics, we also evaluate the memory usage by \alg, the exact EMD solution, and other SOTA approximate EMD algorithms.
+We conduct experiments on the DOTmark dataset following M3S \cite{chen2022computing} with image sizes varying from 32$\times$32 to 512$\times$512 (i.e., from 1024 to 262,144 pixels).
+We employ the psutil library\footnote{psutil library: \url{https://github.com/giampaolo/psutil}} to measure the memory usage of CPU-based implementations, and Nvidia-smi for GPU-based implementations.

-As illustrated in Fig.~\ref{fig:memory_usage}, the \alg, M3S and ACT methods exhibit a linear growth in memory requirements, with \alg and ACT having similar slopes, while M3S shows a steeper slope.
-Flowtree approximation demonstrates a sub-linear increase in the memory usage.
-The H-SWD approximation shows constant or near-constant memory usage relative to the number of pixels, as its memory usage depends only on the number of projections.
-The diffusion and exact EMD approaches demonstrate a cubic increase in memory requirement, and exhaust available memory after image sizes of $256\times256$ and $512\times512$ pixels, respectively.
+As illustrated in Fig.~\ref{fig:memory_usage}, the \alg, M3S, and ACT methods exhibit a linear growth in memory requirements, with \alg and ACT having similar slopes, while M3S shows a steeper slope.
+Flowtree approximation demonstrates a sub-linear increase in memory usage.
+The H-SWD approximation shows near-constant memory usage relative to the number of pixels, as its memory usage depends only on the number of projections.
+The diffusion and exact EMD approaches demonstrate a cubic increase in memory requirement, and exhaust available memory after image sizes of $256\times256$ and $512\times512$.